Global Antimicrobial Textile Market Outlook

 - Emerging markets including Vietnam, Thailand and Brazil are expected to observe highest growth with CAGR ranging between 7.1% to 8.6%.

-- Transition like Technological Innovation is expected to add $1.5 billion to the Antimicrobial Textile market growth by 2030
+- Transition like Technological Innovation has greater influence in United States and Germany market's value chain; and is expected to add $562 million of additional value to Antimicrobial Textile industry revenue by 2030.

 - The Antimicrobial Textile market is set to add $10.4 billion between 2023 and 2033, with manufacturer targeting Apparel & Home Textiles & Industrial Textiles Application projected to gain a larger market share.